Loading...

 Working with the wider product team, we mapped out the end-to-end user journey for splitting transactions.
 This helped us understand all the touchpoints, edge cases, and opportunities to guide users through the experience.

-I conducted moderated usability testing sessions with sole traders to validate the design direction.
-Testing revealed several key insights that shaped the final design, including simplifying the split interface and providing clearer feedback after splitting.
+I ran moderated usability tests with sole traders to validate the design direction.
+Testing revealed key insights that shaped the final design, including simplifying the split interface and providing clearer feedback after splitting.

 To ensure seamless delivery, I created a service blueprint mapping the frontstage user experience to backstage technical requirements and processes.
 This helped engineering understand the full scope and identify technical dependencies.

-Throughout the design process, I gathered regular feedback from other designers and engineers.
+Throughout the design process, I collected regular feedback from other designers and engineers.
 This collaborative approach helped refine the design, ensure technical feasibility, and maintain consistency with our design system.

 All designs were created using Sage's design system components and patterns, ensuring consistency with the rest of the product.
 Where new patterns were needed, I worked with the design system team to create reusable components.

-The pixel perfect user interface was then created in Figma in collaboration with Content Design, whilst also ensuring that developer reviews and refinements happened often to continue to validate feasibility.
+I created the pixel-perfect user interface in Figma in collaboration with Content Design, with frequent developer reviews and refinements to validate feasibility.

 I conducted thorough UI/UX reviews throughout development, ensuring the implementation matched the designs and met our quality standards.
 This iterative review process caught issues early and resulted in a polished final product.